PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 # LibreCalc-Python-Macros-like-VBA

 ## ⚡Daily Update Notice⚡
 ## This repository MIGHT UPDATE DAILY.
-Be sure to keep up with new functionalities
+Be sure to pull up the latest functionalities frequently to stay update

 ## Libreoffice Free & Opensource Office Suite - https://www.libreoffice.org/download/download-libreoffice/.
 ## Download the Latest version, as old version may not have the extensions support